-Acids bond well to nicotine.
-There are certain acids that occur naturally in every cell of the human body that are perfect for the job of converting natural nic salts to ‘vapable’ nic salts.
+There are certain acids that occur naturally in every cell of the human body that are perfect for the job of converting natural nic salts to ‘vapable’ nicotine salts.

-The most commonly used is Benzoic acid which has three key benefits:
+The most commonly used acid is Benzoic acid which has three key benefits:

 It gives the nicotine a chemical structure which is far more rapidly absorbed by our bodies

 It enables the nicotine salt to vaporise at lower temperatures